 Mr. Lawson holds a law degree from George Mason University, as well as a bachelor's of science degree in agriculture business management with a minor in political science from the University of Delaware, where he was also a member of the football team.
 He is a graduate of Sussex Central High School in Georgetown, where his father served as a teacher for many years and where his brother continues the family's education tradition today.

-Mr. Lawson resides outside Harbeson with his wife, Stacy, and their two small children, Cooper and Grier.
+Mr. Lawson resides outside Harbeson with his wife, Stacy, and their children, Cooper and Grier.
 When he is away from the office, Mr. Lawson enjoys boating, skiing and spending time with his extended family, including his parents Bob and Diana, as well as his brother Clifford and his wife Meg and their three children.